MarcelineVQ/idris2-bytes/README.md

 Bytes
 =====

+This package was going to feature Lazy Bytes but work was done on a streaming lib instead.
+There's no reason to repeat the mistakes of Lazy IO and streaming does the job of having Lazy Bytes anyway.

 This is a [ByteString](http://hackage.haskell.org/package/bytestring)-style library for the [Idris2](https://github.com/idris-lang/Idris2) dependent programming language.

 Its name is due to how overused, and thus misleading, the term String is.